 PORTLAND, Ore.
 (Dec.
-12, 2012)— Kevin Wilson, ND, was the recipient of the third annual “Living Legends” award by National College of Natural Medicine (NCNM) and the Oregon Association of Naturopathic Medicine (OANP) at a banquet held Dec.
+12, 2012)— Kevin Wilson, ND, was the recipient of the third annual “Living Legends” award by National College of Natural Medicine (NCNM) and the Oregon Association of Naturopathic Physicians (OANP) at a banquet held Dec.
 6 in Portland.
 NCNM and the OANP selected Dr. Wilson to be honored with the prestigious Living Legends award for his demonstrated leadership, commitment to excellence and selfless contributions in the advancement of natural medicine.

 Wilson, a 1983 graduate of NCNM, was appointed to the Oregon Board of Naturopathic Examiners (OBNE) by Governor Barbara Roberts, which he chaired from 1990–1992, and where he continues to serve as chair of the OBNE Formulary Council.